Toolbox for reconstructing quantum theory from rules on information acquisition

-Furthermore, the principles of information preservation and time evolution are shown to result in \begin{description} \item 6. a reversible time evolution, and \item 7. under reasonable operational conditions, in a {\it quadratic} information measure, quantifying $O$'s prior information about the answers to the various questions he may ask $S$. \end{description} This measure has been earlier proposed by Brukner and Zeilinger from a different perspective \cite{Brukner:1999qf,Brukner:ly,Brukner:2001ve,Brukner:ys,brukner2009information}, complementing our present derivation.
+Furthermore, the rules of information preservation and maximality of time evolution are shown to result \begin{description} \item 6. in a reversible time evolution, and \item 7. under elementary consistency conditions, in a {\it quadratic} information measure, quantifying the observer's prior information about the answers to the various questions he may ask the system. \end{description} This measure has been earlier proposed by Brukner and Zeilinger from a different perspective \cite{Brukner:1999qf,Brukner:ly,Brukner:2001ve,Brukner:ys,brukner2009information}, complementing our present derivation.

-Combining these results, we then show, as the simplest example, how the principles entail that \begin{description} \item 8. the Bloch ball and Bloch disc are recovered as state spaces for a single qubit and rebit, respectively, together with the correct time evolution groups and question sets. \end{description}
+Combining these results, we then show, as the simplest example, how the rules entail that \begin{description} \item 8. the Bloch ball and Bloch disc are recovered as state spaces for a single qubit and rebit, respectively, together with the correct time evolution groups and question sets. \end{description}

-The full (re-)construction of qubit quantum theory, following from the present four principles (and an additional one), is completed in the companion paper \cite{hw} (the rebit case which violates one of the additional rules is considered separately in \cite{hw2}).
-In conjunction, this derivation strongly highlights quantum theory as an inference framework, describing and governing an observer's acquisition of information about physical systems.
+The full reconstruction of qubit quantum theory, following from the present four rules (and two additional ones), is completed in the companion paper \cite{hw} (the rebit case which violates one of the additional rules is considered separately \cite{hw2}).
+In conjunction, this derivation highlights the {\it partial} interpretation of quantum theory as a law book, describing and governing an observer's acquisition of information about physical systems.
 In particular, it highlights the quantum state as the observer's `catalogue of knowledge'.